alexaandru/vali/README.md

 passes if `*Foo != ""` NOT if `Foo != nil`.

-Finally, it only validates public/exported fields.
-Adding validation tags to private fields will be ignored.
+It only validates public/exported fields and (by default)will error out if validation tags are found on private fields.
+This helps catch mistakes early.
+You can control this behavior using the `ErrorOnPrivate` option on the `Validator` instance.

 Non-goals: